Rewatching Star Trek: The Next Generation after a 20-year break.

 Because Picard states with confidence that “all five planetary systems” in the sector are geologically unstable, it stretches credulity to accept that the first sign that any of these planets is inhabited comes from Data’s accidental encounter with a child playing with a transmitter in her bedroom.

-The rising action in both the A and B plots depend on the audience not noticing that the script doesn’t specify whether the Federation knew about Sarjenka’s civilization.
+The rising action in both the A and B plots depends on the audience not noticing that the script doesn’t specify whether the Federation knew about Sarjenka’s civilization.
 Based on what the series has clearly established about Federation technology, I felt manipulated by the deliberate obfuscation.

 If Data knew one of these geologically unstable planets was inhabited by a technologically advanced pre-warp society, he shouldn’t have been so surprised by encountering a transmission from one of those planets.
 And if the Enterprise knew that one of these planets was inhabited, it seems callous that Picard would put an untested ensign in charge of investigating the planet-threatening puzzle.